 Taxiway/Taxilane Safety Area (TSA) - A defined surface alongside the taxiway prepared or suitable for reducing the risk of damage to an aircraft.
-See the construction safety and phasing plan (CSPP) for limits of the TSA.

-2.7 REQUEST FOR SUBSTITUTION OF SPECIFIED MATERIALS AND EQUIPMENT BEFORE BID OPENING is amended as follows:
+2.7 REQUEST FOR SUBSTITUTION OF SPECIFIED MATERIALS AND EQUIPMENT BEFORE BIG OPENING is amended as follows:

-1. The last sentence in the first paragraph (line 147 to 152) shall be replaced with the following:

-"Where a bidder intends to use a material or equipment of an unspecified brand, make, or model, the bidder must submit a request to the Department for review and approval at the earliest date possible.
+- 1. The last sentence in the first paragraph (line 147 to 152) shall be replaced with the following: - "Where a bidder intends to use a material or equipment of an unspecified brand, make, or model, the bidder must submit a request to the Department for review and approval at the earliest date possible.
 Requests shall be submitted via email to the Contact person listed in HIePRO for the solicitation and also posted as a question in HIePRO under the question/answer tab referencing the email with the request.
-The request must be posted in HIePRO no later than seventeen (17) calendar days before the bid opening date, not including the bid opening date."

-2. The first sentence in the second paragraph (line 154 to 156) shall be replaced with the following:

-"It shall be the responsibility of the bidder to submit sufficient evidence based upon which a determination can be made by the Department that the alternate brand is a qualified equivalent."

-2.8 PREPARATION AND DELIVERY OF BID is amended as follows: Last Paragraph (line 189 to 192) shall be replaced with the following:

-"The bidder shall submit the proposal in HIePRO.
-Bids received after said due date and time shall not be considered.
-Original bid documents do not have to be submitted."

-2.11 BID SECURITY is amended by adding the following after (a)(3)(line 257)
+The request must be posted in HIePRO no later than seventeen (17) calendar days before the bid opening date, not including the bid opening date." - 2.
+The first sentence in the second paragraph (line 154 to 156) shall be replaced with the following: - "It shall be the responsibility of the bidder to submit sufficient evidence based upon which a determination can be made by the Department that the alternate brand is a qualified equivalent." - 2.8 PREPARATION AND DELIVERY OF BID is amended as follows: Last Paragraph (line 189 to 192) shall be replaced with the following: - "The bidder shall submit the proposal in HIePRO.
+Bids received after said due date and time shall not be considered." - 2.12 PRE-OPENING MODIFICATION OR WITHDRAWAL OF BIDS is amended by deleting 2.12 PRE-OPENING MODIFICATION OR WITHDRAWAL OF BIDS in its entirety and replacing with the following: - "2.12 PRE-OPENING MODIFICATION OF WITHDRAWAL OF BIDS.

-"(4) Proposal Guaranty listed in (1) and (3) shall be in its original form, and shall be received at the Contracts Office, Department of Transportation, Aliiaimoku Hale, 869 Punchbowl Street, Room 105, Honolulu, Hawaii 96813 before the bid deadline."

-2.12 PRE-OPENING MODIFICATION OR WITHDRAWAL OF BIDS is amended by deleting 2.12 PRE-OPENING MODIFICATION OR WITHDRAWAL OF BIDS in its entirety and replacing with the following:

-"2.12 PRE-OPENING MODIFICATION OF WITHDRAWAL OF BIDS.
 A bidder may withdraw or modify a proposal after the bidder submits the proposal in HIePRO.
-Withdrawal or modification of proposal must be completed before the time set for the receiving of bids."

-2.14 PUBLIC OPENING OF BIDS is amended by deleting 2.14 PUBLIC OPENING OF BIDS in its entirety.
+Withdrawal or modification of proposal must be completed before the time set for the receiving of bids. - 2.14 PUBLIC OPENING OF BIDS is amended by deleting 2.14 PUBLIC OPENING OF BIDS in its entirety.